Richard Pryor

-Richard Franklin Lennox Thomas Pryor Sr. (December 1, 1940 – December 10, 2005) was an American stand-up comedian and actor.
-He reached a broad audience with his trenchant observations and storytelling style, and is widely regarded as one of the greatest and most influential stand-up comedians of all time.
+Richard Franklin Lennox Thomas Pryor (December 1, 1940 – December 10, 2005) was an American stand-up comedian and actor.
+Known for reaching a broad audience with his trenchant observations and storytelling style, he is widely regarded as one of the greatest and most influential comedians of all time.
 Pryor won a Primetime Emmy Award and five Grammy Awards.
 He received the first Kennedy Center Mark Twain Prize for American Humor in 1998.
 He won the Writers Guild of America Award in 1974.
-He was listed at number one on Comedy Central's list of all-time greatest stand-up comedians.
-In 2017, Rolling Stone ranked him first on its list of the 50 best stand-up comics of all time.

-Pryor's body of work includes the concert films and recordings: Richard Pryor: Live & Smokin' (1971), That Nigger's Crazy (1974), ...Is It Something I Said?
-(1975), Bicentennial Nigger (1976), Richard Pryor: Live in Concert (1979), Richard Pryor: Live on the Sunset Strip (1982), and Richard Pryor: Here and Now (1983).
+Pryor's body of work includes numerous concert films and recordings.
+He won the Grammy Award for Best Comedy Album for That Nigger's Crazy (1974), ...Is It Something I Said?
+(1975), Bicentennial Nigger (1976), Richard Pryor: Live on the Sunset Strip (1982), and Richard Pryor: Here and Now (1983).
+He is also known for Richard Pryor: Live & Smokin' (1971), Wanted: Live in Concert (1978), and Richard Pryor: Live in Concert (1979).
+Pryor served as a co-writer for the Mel Brooks satirical western comedy film Blazing Saddles (1974).

 As an actor, he starred mainly in comedies.
-His occasional roles in dramas included Paul Schrader's Blue Collar (1978).
-He also appeared in action films, like Superman III (1983).
-He collaborated on many projects with actor Gene Wilder, including the films Silver Streak (1976), Stir Crazy (1980), See No Evil, Hear No Evil (1989), and Another You (1991).
+He gained acclaim for his collaborations with Gene Wilder, including the films Silver Streak (1976), Stir Crazy (1980), See No Evil, Hear No Evil (1989), and Another You (1991).
+He also acted in films such as Uptown Saturday Night (1974), Blue Collar (1978), The Wiz (1978), California Suite (1978), Superman III (1983), Harlem Nights (1989), and Lost Highway (1997).
+He appeared as himself on Sesame Street and Saturday Night Live before hosting The Richard Pryor Show (1977), and Pryor's Place (1984).

 Early life

 Pryor was born on December 1, 1940, in Peoria, Illinois.
 He grew up in a brothel run by his grandmother, Marie Carter, where his alcoholic mother, Gertrude L. (née Thomas), was a prostitute.
 His father, LeRoy "Buck Carter" Pryor (June 7, 1915 – September 27, 1968), was a former boxer, hustler and pimp.
 After Gertrude abandoned him when he was 10, Pryor was raised primarily by Marie, a tall, violent woman who would beat him for any of his eccentricities.
 Pryor was one of four children raised in his grandmother's brothel.
 He was sexually abused at age seven, and expelled from school at the age of 14.
-While in Peoria, he became a Prince Hall Freemason at a local lodge.

 Pryor served in the U.S. Army from 1958 to 1960, but spent virtually the entire stint in an army prison.
-According to a 1999 profile about Pryor in The New Yorker, Pryor was incarcerated for an incident that occurred while he was stationed in West Germany.
-Angered that a white soldier was overly amused at the racially charged scenes of Douglas Sirk's film Imitation of Life, Pryor and several other black soldiers beat and stabbed him, although not fatally.
+According to a 1999 profile article about Pryor in The New Yorker, Pryor was incarcerated for an incident that occurred while he was stationed in West Germany.
+Angered that a white soldier was overly amused at the racially charged scenes of Douglas Sirk's film Imitation of Life, Pryor and several other black soldiers beat and stabbed him, although the soldier survived.

+He was a member of Henry Brown Lodge No. 22 in Peoria, where he became a Prince Hall Freemason.